 Discover the real Downton Abbey

-Designed by Charles Barry – the same architect who constructed the Houses of Parliament and stately homes such as Bowood House and Harewood House – it’s been home to the Carnarvon Family since 1679.
-The present Earl and Countess open their doors to fans of Downton and stately homes enthusiasts in spring and summer.
+Designed by Charles Barry – the same architect who constructed the Houses of Parliament and stately homes such as Bowood House and Harewood House – it’s been home to the Carnarvon family since 1679.

 Not only can you explore the stately home and act out your favourite scenes, you can bring your PJs for a sleepover too.
 For the first time in its 221-year history, Highclere Castle is offering the chance to stay overnight in a Georgian Grade II-listed gatehouse known as London Lodge.
 Renovated into two separate lodges, the self-catering accommodation is on either side of the heavy iron gates at the top of the sweeping mile-long driveway.